We are building a new, more equitable way of sharing and evaluating scholarly work. We build community. We co-create knowledge. We create equity.

 How are we committed to inclusion?

-In our preprint review platform, user profiles and filters de-emphasize information about a researcher’s title and work location and instead prioritize list of review contributions, community engagement, and mentorship and training opportunities.
+We envision a future in which every subject-matter expert within or outside of the academy is welcome into a peer review culture where constructive feedback is expected and rewarded.
+In our preprint review platform, community members' profiles and filters de-emphasize information about a researcher’s title and work location and instead prioritize a list of review contributions, community engagement, mentorship, and training participation.

 How are we committed to accessibility

-We work to make PREreview.org as accessible as possible by paying attention to standards about contrast, readability, and measures like alt text to assist visitors who use screen-readers.
+We work to make PREreview.org as accessible as possible by paying attention to standards about contrast, readability, and measures like alt text to assist visitors who use screen readers.

 Definitions